nickolas1/mondrian-bot/README.md

 # mondrian-bot
-Code that runs as an AWS lambda function to periodically build up [Mondrianbot's](https://github.com/nickolas1/mondrian) ouvre.
+Code that runs as an AWS lambda function to periodically build up [Mondrianbot's](https://github.com/nickolas1/mondrian) œuvre.